 Corporate risk assessment templates are available for young persons, expectant mothers, lone working, manual handling and work-related stress.
-The Health and Safety Team are able to assist with specialist assessments.
+The Health and Safety Team can assist with specialist assessments.

-Also cities/departments undertake activity based risk assessments for their areas of work and ensure operational controls are implemented to manage health and safety risks to an acceptable level for operational areas and activities.
-In determining the appropriate control measures the hierarchy of control has to be applied which is to:
+Cities/departments undertake activity based risk assessments for their areas of work and ensure operational controls are implemented to manage health and safety risks to an acceptable level for operational areas and activities.
+In determining the appropriate control measures the hierarchy of control must be applied which is to: